php/policies/feature-proposals.rst

 The discussion is not required to go to a vote at any particular point.
 The author(s) MAY continue the discussion as long as they wish.
-The author(s) SHOULD be mindful of holiday periods or in cases of significant activity on the mailing list to allow everyone to catch up with the discussion.
+The author(s) SHOULD be mindful of holiday periods or periods of significant activity on the mailing list to allow everyone to catch up with the discussion.

 In order to keep RFCs "fresh," their discussion threads must have a minimum level of activity.
-Any message to the discussion thread from anyone other than an Intent to Vote is sufficient to keep the RFC active.
+Any message to the discussion thread from any participant (excluding “Intent to Vote” messages) is sufficient to keep the RFC active.
 Once an RFC discussion goes inactive, any new post will "reactivate" the discussion and trigger a new cooldown period.